bob-fornal/work-notes/CDA/RDS--Relational-Database-Service.md

 ## RDS vs. Aurora

 * Aurora is a proprietary technology from AWS (not open sourced)
-* Postgres and MySQL are both supported as Aurora DB (that means you r drivers will work as if Aurora was a Postgres or MySQL database)
+* Postgres and MySQL are both supported as Aurora DB (that means drivers will work as if Aurora was a Postgres or MySQL database)
 * Aurora is “AWS cloud optimized” and claims 5x performance improvements over MySQL on RDS, over 3x the performance of Postgres on RDS
 * Aurora storage automatically grows in increments of 10GB, up to 64 TB
 * Aurora can have 15 replicas while MySQL has 5, and the replication process is faster (sub 10 ms replica lag)